bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/International Standard Atmosphere.md

 #### What is
 ## International Standard Atmosphere
-This is a model of the atmospheres propertys under various conditions eg/
+This is a model of the atmospheres propertys under varying altitudes eg/
 * Pressure
+* Temperature
+* Density
+* Viscosity

+#### Important notes
+* The temperature drops by approximatly 6.5K per km of altitude gained in the Troposphere.
-* Temper
+*